Key Takeaways

 By 2030, asset tokenization and real world asset tokenization are expected to move from early adoption to core financial infrastructure.
 Also, Business Research company predicted that the market is expected to grow to $5,254.63 billion as of 2029.

-As blockchain matures and regulation stabilizes, RWA Tokenization Platforms will reshape how assets are issued, traded, and managed across global markets.
+As blockchain matures and regulation stabilizes, RWA tokenization platforms will reshape how assets are issued, traded, and managed across global markets.

 1. Rise of Tokenized Commodities Exchanges